seajayrubynose/cafely-manual/content/manual/SharingProfile.md

 **📝 Developer Notes**

-> When you share the link, it won't show the **social preview** on your profile on sites like Facebook, Twitter, or Messenger because we're unfortunately using Create-React-App and does not allow SEO or OpenGraph to crawl Client-Side-Rendered pages.
+> When you share the link, it won't show the **social preview** on your profile on sites like Facebook, Twitter, or Messenger because we're using Create-React-App which unfortunately does not allow SEO or OpenGraph bots to crawl through our Client-Side-Rendered pages.

 ---